Berlime/vite/index.md

   - icon: 💡
     title: Easy to Understand
     details: No jargon.
 Clear, straightforward information to help you grasp every detail effortlessly.
-  - icon: 💡
-    title: Easy to Understand
-    details: No jargon.
-Clear, straightforward information to help you grasp every detail effortlessly.
   - icon: ➕
     title: Add-Ons
     details: Discover our structured add-ons to enhance & customize your unique processes.